psaikido/hugle.uk/content/prose/thesium/050-theocracy.md

 Three young men in long white coats processed down a gangway from the Ship.
 They held a little office chair, an ornate carved table and a console.
-Placing these before the Shaman, a few buttons were pressed, a little screen came to life and they withdrew into the crowd which parted in reverence as they approached.
+Placing these before the Shaman, a few buttons were pressed, a little screen came to life and they withdrew into the crowd which parted in silent reverence.

 "We praise the White Coats whom the Helper has ordained, for he too needs help.
 Help in the holy work of helping all of us."